Afghan universities reopen with trickle of women attending

 More were scheduled to resume operations elsewhere in the country later this month.

-An AFP correspondent saw just six women — wearing the all-covering burqa — enter Laghman University early Wednesday.
+An AFP correspondent saw one small group of women, wearing the all-covering burqa, enter Laghman University early Wednesday.

+The men who attended — ferried to the campus in local taxis and buses — were dressed in traditional tunics known as shalwar kameez.

 The Taliban have said they have no objection to education for women, but want classes to be segregated and the curriculum based on Islamic principles.